-University Of Maryland Opens New Cole Field House Practice Facility
+The New Cole Field House Practice Facility In Bringing #Terp Football Into The 21st Century

 Many alumni have an emotional attachment to Cole Field House and are glad that the building is getting a new life rather than end up demolished like so many others (but for the record, Ritchie Coliseum, where the Maryland Terps played basketball from 1931-1955 is still standing and has just received a renovation of its own).

-Coach Durkin took his players on a tour of the new Cole Field House practice facility before the unveiling event, and many upperclassmen like senior defensive tackle Cavon Walker say that the facility is much needed.
+Coach Durkin took his players on a tour of the new Cole Field House practice facility before the unveiling event, and many upperclassmen, like senior defensive tackle Cavon Walker, say that the facility is much needed.

 “There was rumors of the indoor facility since me coming since my freshman year.
 We always needed that.
 It has always been preached about coming.
 Now that it’s here, it gave us hope for the more change that is about to come.”